kurtkanaskie/api-proxies-via-maven/README.md

 ## Use Cases

 ### UI driven changes in Apigee Management Console
-As an API developer, I made changes to my apiproxy in Management Console and I want to save my changes to GitHub.
+As an API developer, I made changes to my apiproxy in Management Console and I want to save my changes to GitHub without branching.

 - Changes
 	* Manual changes in Management Console (with our without a new revision)